FatimaToleed/Weather-app/README.md

-Here’s your cleaned-up `README.md` without the project structure section:

----

 # 🌦️ Weather App

 A simple yet robust weather application built with **Vite + React**.
 It provides real-time weather updates and a 7-day forecast for any city.